 The results of the exploratory AV analysis above indicated that mean AV counts remained statistically significantly higher in the Reserves than in the MMCAs at the $p \le 0.05$ level; but in 2020 we detected a difference in trends between MMCAs and Reserves, indicated by the significant Land-type x Year interaction term.
 Similar to the radar analysis, it indicated that audio-visual counts are declining more slowly in MMCAs than in Reserves, although counts are significantly declining on both land-types (Figures 5, 8, and 9).
-Overall, radar has shown to be the better tool for tracking numbers of murrelets (e.g. Bigger et al. 2006a, 2006b).
+Overall, radar has shown to be the better tool for tracking numbers of murrelets (e.g., Bigger et al. 2006a, 2006b).

 For radar counts, Julian date and NOI were not significant factors, but SST was a significant factor.
 Given the strong El Niño affect in both 2017 and 2018, the significant relationship with SST is not surprising.
 SST was significant (p < 0.05) for the periods 2002-2006, 2002-2007, 2002-2015, and 2002-2016 as well.
+This has been followed by La Niña events that have provided cooler SST and better upwelling conditions for murrelet prey species.
 In contrast, Julian date continues to exhibit a strong, positive relationship with AV counts.
 It is possible that murrelet behavior is affected by Julian date - perhaps birds call more or make more frequent nest visits while provisioning chicks, which would make birds easier to detect during AV surveys later in the season, while not affecting radar detections.
 NOI and SST have not shown a relationship to AV counts.